mirzaahmedov/mirzaahmedov/README.md

 A highly motivated and skilled Front-end Developer with 1 year of experience working with technologies such as React, React Redux, Redux Toolkit, Axios, Tailwind, Styled-components, React Query and Framer Motion.
 Currently a 3rd year student at Tashkent State Technical University.
 Strong understanding of web development principles and experienced in Go programming language.

 # Education:
-- Tashkent State Technical University, Computer Science, (Expected graduation date 2023)
+- 🎓Tashkent State Technical University, Computer Science, (Expected graduation date 2023)

 # Work Experience:
 - Front-end Developer (2022-2023)